Frooodle/URL-2-app/README.md

 Open file based on path and run with arguements (Note path to .exe is in double quotes)

 U2A:///file:///"C:\\Windows\\System32\\notepad.exe" /A c:\Windows\System32\Drivers\etc\hosts

+## App isn't working
+Please create a appsettings.json along side your .exe by copying and renaming [Default appsettings.json example](https://github.com/Frooodle/URL-2-app/blob/main/Defaultappsettings.json) then change debug to true.
+This should keep window open after call and display and issue you may be getting